philstopford/DesignLibs_GPL/README.md

 ### Burkardt:

 This is a WIP port of the huge resource available at https://people.sc.fsu.edu/~jburkardt/cpp_src/cpp_src.html.
-Validation is being tracked at https://github.com/philstopford/DesignLibs_GPL/issues/2
+Validation is being tracked at https://github.com/philstopford/DesignLibs_GPL/issues/2.
+The port was constrained in scope (a subset of the reference has been tackled, focussed on areas I found most interesting / useful) and the port is also kept as close to the original design as possible to limit the initial scope.
+The upstream code makes practically no use of object orientation and has Fortran-isms and usage patterns that aren't fully addressed (yet) in this effort.
+Functionality and correctness were the initial goals.

 ### Color: